 Articles of Faith

-We believe there is one and only one living and true God, Who is an infinite Spirit, the Maker and supreme Ruler of heaven and earth; inexpressibly glorious in holiness, and worthy of all possible honor, confidence and love; that in the unity of the Godhead there are three persons, the Father, the Son and the Holy Spirit, equal in every divine perfection and executing distinct but harmonious offices in the great work of redemption.
+We believe there is one and only one living and true God, Who is an infinite Spirit, the Maker and supreme Ruler of heaven and earth; inexpressibly glorious in holiness, and worthy of all possible honor, confidence and love; that in the unity of the Godhead there are three persons, the unbegotten Father, His only begotten Son, and the Holy Spirit who proceeds from both the Father and the Son, equal in every divine perfection and executing distinct but harmonious offices in the great work of redemption.

 Genesis 1:1-2:25; John 1:3; Colossians 1:16, 17